 I love these happy, colorful hearts!

 Then it’s time for the fizzy fun!
 I put vinegar in squeeze bottles and let my boys squirt at the hearts!
+You could also use pipettes, droppers, or basters.

-Lots of fizzy fun and lots of laughter during this activity!
+There was lots of fizzy fun and lots of laughter during this activity!

 The fizzing lasted for a long time.
 We filled up their bottles 3 times each and they kept squirting and making more bubbles.